email alerts

 Photos by Torkel Korling.
 Essay by Robert F. Betz.
 1972.

 We benefitted from Betz' detailed suggestions and exchanges about our ongoing work.
 His initial focus has been high-quality remnant prairies.
-He considered even the best of them to have been at least somewhat degraded, which had moved him to experiment with ways to restore quality and expand dimensions.
+He considered even the best of them to have been too small and at least somewhat degraded, which had moved him to experiment with ways to restore missing species and expand dimensions.
 In little cemetery prairies, he pulled weeds, burned, and carried seeds from the best remnant areas to degraded ones.
 Then Betz began expanding the high-quality few acres of the Gensburg-Markham prairie to hundreds of acres of adjacent land.
 His concern?
 The small populations of most plant and animal species that comprised remnant prairies were vulnerable to genetic, disease, and other problems while having reduced capacity for maintaining evolutionary fitness as hydrologic, climatic, rain acidity, and other conditions changed.

 Our initial plan for Somme Prairie (SP) had been simple.
 Pull invasive weeds, cut invasive brush, and move seed from high-quality to depauperate areas.
 At Somme Prairie Grove, with much less remnant quality prairie, Betz encouraged us to gather seed from diverse nearby natural populations.
 Betz impressed on us his judgment that all prairies had almost certainly lost many species and genetic alleles as a result of lack of fire, fragmentation, grazing, drainage, and other impacts.
 He emphasized two ecosystem conservation strategies: First, save and restore health to the little high-quality remnants.
 Second, do our best to restore full diversity to larger landscapes, where animals, fire, competition, evolution, and time would have the opportunity to restore a more complete, diverse, and sustainable whole.